Agenta-AI/agenta/README.md

 Building LLM-powered apps is currently very frustrating.
 It involves a significant amount of prompt engineering and a lots of parameters to tune and countless iterations.

-Agenta Lab streamling this process, it provides you with the tool to quickly iterate, experiment, and evaluate your LLM apps.
+Agenta Lab streamling this process, it provides you with the tool to quickly 🔄 **iterate**, 🧪 **experiment**, and ⚖️ **evaluate** your LLM apps.
 All without imposing any restrictions on your choice of framework, library, or model.

 ## How Agenta Lab works:
 <details closed><summary>Write your LLM-powered application as you would normally do.
 Feel free to use any framework, library, or model (langchain, llma_index, GPT-3, or open-source models).</summary>